Blog

 Strengthening Donor Relationships Through Reporting

 Donors and sponsors want to see the impact of their contributions.
-With QuickBooks’ customizable reporting tools, Not-For-Profits can generate clear, meaningful financial reports that highlight how donations are being used to advance the mission.
+With QuickBooks’ customizable reporting tools, not-for-profits can generate clear, meaningful financial reports that highlight how donations are being used to advance the mission.

 Sharing timely, accurate reports builds trust and encourages continued support.
 It also equips your development team with data to demonstrate outcomes and apply for new grants more effectively.